 Hopefully this guide will serve as a basic map for new 2.5i owners coming to this board.
 I have put together this guide based on some of my experiences in modifying my vehicle.
 There may some editing that will be required, since I don’t know EVERYTHING but I’m hoping fellow members can chip in as the guide is really a summary of the collective experience of 2.5i owners on here who have tried many things and have discussed many aftermarket components and issues re: them.
 So thank you to everyone who has contributed to the N/A section over time and LGT.com as a great place for all this information.

-Special thread of note: Paul Hansen from AVO has documented a number of installs / repairs on their project outback, very useful thread with excellent walkthroughs and tips.
+Special thread of note: Paul Hansen from AVO has documented a number of installs / repairs on their 2.5i N/A project Outback, very useful thread with excellent walkthroughs and tips.

 LINK HERE --> http://legacygt.com/forums/showthrea...-1-140263.html